 For the fiscal years ended September 30, 2014 and 2013 the Company incurred negative cash flows from operations of approximately \$2.1 million and \$6.6 million, respectively.
-In addition, the Company has working capital deficiencies of \$11.4 million and \$13.1 million as of September 30, 2014 and 2013, respectively.
+In addition, the Company has a working capital deficiency of \$9.4 million as of March 31, 2015.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments to the carrying amount and classification of recorded assets and liabilities should the Company be unable to continue operations.

 Management's plans are to continue to raise additional funds through the sales of debt.
-Specifically, management plans to increase liquidity and enhance capital resources by completing negotiations for a \$6 million asset-based line of credit which is in the final phases of the approval process and by the completion of refinancing \$3.5 million of senior secured notes which will generate an approximate \$1.45 million of availability to be used for expansion of the business.
+Specifically, management plans to increase liquidity and enhance capital resources by attempting to complete negotiations for a \$6 million asset-based line of credit and by attempting to complete the refinancing of \$3.5 million of senior secured notes.